Wednesday, June 2, 2010

 =iif(Fields!Category.Value="Total", "Transparent",Code.GetColor(Fields!Category.Value))

-This would do the trick :)
+This should do the trick 🙂

-1. Jason Thomas this is a blog that is worth plenty!
+Jason Thomas this is a blog that is worth plenty!
 I would like to thank you for this blog that has instructed me on how to implement a total at the top of each stack in a column stack chart.
 You are a life saver!
 I hope that the Development Team at Microsoft can read your blog so that they can see how creative you have to be to be able to place a total at the top of each stack, this would be a common requirement in most companies that wish to create column stack type reports and I hope that Microsoft will make this option easier to implement in future releases of Reporting Services.

 Once again, thank you very much Jason, a blog well done!
 I look forward to future blogs that you develop.